-Mental Health Counseling
+Mental Health Counseling Services

-Students have access to confidential mental health counseling through the office of Mental Health Counseling and can make confidential appointments online (https://www.lmunet.edu/student-life/counseling).
+Students have access to confidential mental health counseling through the office of Mental Health Counseling and can make confidential appointments online (www.LMUnet.edu).
 Students may also complete confidential mental health screenings, access information and directions on handling mental health emergencies on and off campus, and gain assistance in obtaining mental health counseling while completing educational activities off campus.
 The LMU-Knoxville campus employs one full-time mental health counselor; however, any mental health counselor within the department is readily available to assist students.
 Program faculty, the Program Director, and the Medical Director are not permitted to participate as mental health counsellors for enrolled students.
-(A3.10)